NSLS-II/systemd-softioc/README.md

 This will be a path which will contain a subdirectory for each softIoc instance.
 A good choice would be '/epics/iocs' (or /opt/epics/iocs).
 Set this path in 'epics-softioc.conf':

-    #base directory for IOC instances

-    IOCPATH=/epics/iocs

-    #IOCPATH=/epics/iocs:/opt/epics/iocs
+    IOCPATH=/epics/iocs:/opt/epics/iocs

 2) Create a Unix user/group 'softioc'

 Altough each softIoc can run as a separate user/group, it is recommended using a single username 'softioc' (or all softIoc users be in the same group).
-This provides a nice division and allows Channel Access security to distinguish all the instances on a given machine.
+This provides a nice division and allows Channel Access security to distinguish all instances on a given machine.
+The script "install.sh" will try to create a username 'softioc'.
+If 'softioc' does not exist, you can create it:

     #useradd softioc